bluerobotics/bluerobotics.github.io/vbrov/index.md

 ## Putting the Frame Together

 1. Apply several drops of threadlocker to the end of 8 M4x18 screws.

-	Picture of threadlocker being applied to the screws

 2. Attach the electronics enclosure cradle to the rear center panels.